SAP-samples/btp-cf-multitenant-extension/db/README.md

 - PRIMARY KEY

 ### Franchise
-The franchise table is used to store the details of the franchises.
+The Franchise table is used to store the details of the franchises.
 The following fields are part of this table:
 - BUSINESSPARTNERID
 - BUSINESSPARTNERNAME